-If you are a teacher and would like to find out more about how our galleries and museums, can use our collections to enhance lesson plans as a springboard for creative learning, please call us on 0151 478 4788.
+If you are a teacher and would like to find out more about our galleries and museums, or how you can use our collections as a springboard for creative learning, please call us on 0151 478 4788.
+You can also visit the Education pages of the website, where you can browse a database of free learning sessions and resources.